 Make some salt and glue fireworks!
 Kids will love this simple 4th of July activity.
 It’s such a fun art process and would actually be great for anytime.
 New Year’s Eve is another fun time to do art with fireworks.

 I will say that the finished product is not as pretty when it dries as it is during the actual painting.
 It was also a bit crumbly when dry.
 So this art is all about the process and not necessarily the finished product!
-However, the process was very engaging for the kids.
-All three older boys really enjoyed this project.
+However, the process was very engaging for kids, and it’s very good for fine motor skills.

-Then, sprinkle salt all over the glue.
-Use a generous amount and shake off the excess.
+Then sprinkle salt over the glue.
+Use a generous amount, and then shake off the excess.